Charter business thrives as US-expelled Haitians flee Haiti - NewsBreak

 Charter business thrives as US-expelled Haitians flee Haiti

-SANTIAGO, Chile (AP) — With jokes, upbeat Caribbean music and vacation scenes of sun-kissed beaches and palm trees, Haitian influencers on YouTube and TikTok advertise charter flights to South America.
+With jokes, upbeat Caribbean music and vacation scenes of sun-kissed beaches and palm trees, Haitian influencers on YouTube and TikTok advertise charter flights to South America .

 But they are not targeting tourists.